 21. Icefields Parkway

-Peyto Lake, Mistaya Canyon, Sunwapta Falls, Columbia Icefield and the Athabasca Falls are all great spots to stop.
+Peyto Lake, Mistaya Canyon, Sunwapta Falls, Columbia Icefield and the Athabasca Falls are all great spots to stop with your kids.

 The Lake Louise Gondola is another opportunity to get some of the most stunning views in Banff National Park.
 Even more exciting is the possibility of seeing grizzly bears down below.
-There are some hiking trails at the top as well.
+There are two short hiking trails at the top as well.